A brief history of Boxing Day

 By the late 18th century or early 19th century, Boxing Day became a day of outdoor activity.

-Boxing Day emerged quite quickly after the establishment of Christmas.
-The very early church took no notice of Christmas – it wasn’t until the turn of the first millennia that the church started to push Christmas.
+Boxing Day emerged quite quickly after the establishment of Christmas, says Connelly.
+The very early church took no notice of Christmas – it wasn’t until the turn of the first millennia that the church started to ‘push’ Christmas.

-England, Wales, Australia and New Zealand are distinctive in making quite a thing of Boxing Day, with outdoor events such as picnics, horse shows, rides and walks.
+England, Wales, Australia and New Zealand are distinctive in making quite a ‘thing’ of Boxing Day, with outdoor events such as picnics, horse shows, rides and walks, says Connelly.

 This article was first published by HistoryExtra in December 2013

 Subscribe to BBC History Magazine for £21.99 every 6 issues + receive a £10 M&S gift card (use online instore).